 Of course, not all 4K TVs are created equal.
-There’s a world of difference between competing sets and the different technologies used – check out our guide to OLED vs QLED to have these two key TV types explained in plain English.
+There’s a world of difference between competing sets and the different technologies used – check out our guide to OLED vs QLED if you're baffled as to how to choose between the two leading screen types.

 What is the best TV of 2021?